openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

     email: ofn@example.com
     password: ofn123

-Seee [Locale and sample data] about loading data.
+See [Locale and sample data] about loading data.

 ### Testing